Stamp Duty on financial cards

 Credit cards and charge cards

 The rate for credit cards is €30 per year per credit card account.
-The charge for credit cards is against the account and not the number of cards issued to that account.
+The charge for credit cards is for the account and not the number of cards issued to that account.

-If you switch accounts you should pay the stamp duty to the old bank or card issuer on closing the account.
-Your old bank or card issuer will request the Stamp Duty in your final statement and will then issue you with a Letter of Closure.
-This letter will confirm that you have paid the Stamp Duty for the period in question.
-You should present this letter to your new bank or card issuer, who will not bill you for Stamp Duty for that period.
+If you switch accounts, you should pay the Stamp Duty to the old bank or card issuer on closing the account.
+Your old bank or card issuer will charge the Stamp Duty in your final statement.
+They will then issue a Letter of Closure to you.
+This letter confirms that you have paid the Stamp Duty for the period in question.
+You should present this letter to your new bank or card issuer.
+You will not be charged Stamp Duty for that period.

-If you change credit card or charge cards a number of times in the same accounting period, you will only be charged on the original account.
-This is provided you obtain a Letter of Closure each time you close the account.
-The second or subsequent bank or card issuer will issue a Letter of Closure once it has proof that the duty was paid on the first account.
+If you change credit or charge cards numerous times in the same accounting period, you are only charged on the original account.
+You need to obtain a Letter of Closure each time you close an account.
+The next bank or card issuer will issue a Letter of Closure once it has proof that the initial duty was paid.

-If you close a credit card account in the same period as it is opened and no card on that account has been used there will be no charge to Stamp Duty.
+If you close your account in the same period as you opened it without using the card, no charge to Stamp Duty arises.

-If you close your credit card or charge card account during the year and you do not switch to a new account a Stamp Duty charge will apply for the account maintained during the preceding year.
+If you close your account during the year and do not open a new account, a Stamp Duty charge arises for the preceding year.